d-ries/linux-essentials/11_managingrunningprocesses/01_course.md

 :
 ```

-We can also add the option –-sort= to the command and choose a parameter to sort our list.
-We chose the rss values from large to small with the – sign.
+We can also add the option --sort= to the command and choose a parameter to sort our list.
+We chose the %mem values from large to small by placing another – sign right before it.
 ```bash
 student@linux-ess:~$ ps -eo user,pid,%mem,vsz,rss,tty,stat,start,comm --sort=-%mem | less
 USER         PID %MEM    VSZ   RSS TT       STAT  STARTED COMMAND